Haishi2016/Project-Santa-Cruz-Preview/user-guides/secured_locker/provision-a-secured-locker.md

 1. Once the script finishes, your Application Gateway will be configured to use HTTPS (via port 443) instead of HTTP (via port 5000).

-   > **NOTE**: Write down the server URL.
-You'll use it to access the server later.
+   > **NOTE**: Write down the service URL.
+You'll use it to access the service later.

 ## Step 4: Install Python SDK (ToDo: Add the setup guide)

 ## Step 5: Clean up resources

-Other Azure Percept Secure AI Lifecycle features build upon this quickstart.
+Other Azure Percept MM features build upon this quickstart.
 If you plan to continue with subsequent quickstarts and tutorials, you may wish to leave these resources in place.

 When you are ready to clean up resources, please ensure you have decrypted any data and/or AI/ML models prior to deletion.
-Afterward, delete the resource group, which deletes the Azure Percept Secure AI Lifecycle solution components.
+Afterward, delete the resource group, which deletes the Azure Percept MM solution components.